-Samsung’s Galaxy S10 isn’t a flagship phone—it’s four of them
+Samsung’s Galaxy S10 isn’t a flagship phone–it’s four of them

 For as long as Samsung has been making Galaxy S phones, it’s struggled with the fact that it’s never been anywhere near as good at software as it is at hardware.
 The company’s rejiggering of standard Android functionality and original features such as AR Emoji have sometimes come off more as annoying than innovative.

 With this year’s phones, however, Samsung seems to have its software-tweaking impulse under control.
-In some cases, what it’s done is to work with third-party developers: The Galaxy S10 phones come with a special version of Adobe’s Premiere Rush video editor and let you post directly to Instagram from Samsung’s camera app.
+In some cases, what it’s done is to work with third-party developers: The Galaxy S10 phones will work with a (forthcoming) special version of Adobe’s Premiere Rush video editor and let you post directly to Instagram from Samsung’s camera app.

 In other cases, the company has poured effort into software, but of the sort that quietly improves the new phones without calling undue attention to itself, such as AI that manages battery usage and adjusts camera settings for different sorts of scenes.
 “Intelligence is a platform for us,” says Denison.

-Then there’s Bixby, Samsung’s voice assistant—which, historically, has been decidedly clunky compared to Alexa, Siri, or the Google Assistant.
+Then there’s Bixby, Samsung’s voice assistant–which, historically, has been decidedly clunky compared to Alexa, Siri, or Google Assistant.
 It didn’t get much love during this year’s Unpacked.
 But Koh says that Bixby is still important and evolving.
 At last fall’s Samsung Developer Conference, he outlined a new strategy for Bixby that emphasized opening it up to third-party developers so they can create their own experiences.
-That might make it feel like less of a direct competitor to the Google Assistant, which also lives on every Galaxy S10 variant.
+That might make it feel like less of a direct competitor to Google Assistant, which also lives on every Galaxy S10 variant.

-Last year, Koh says, Bixby was “a three-month-old baby.”
-He adds that it’s still growing fast—and emphasizes that his company is serious about AI research it can use across its product portfolio.
-“From this year to next year to 2021, Samsung is investing $22 billion on AI and 5G,” he told me.
+Last year, Koh says, Bixby was “a 3-month-old baby.”
+He adds that it’s still growing fast–and emphasizes that his company is serious about AI research it can use across its product portfolio.
+“From this year to next year to 2021, Samsung is investing $22 billion on AI and 5G,” he tells me.
 “We’ve already set up seven R&D operation overseas, including Canada, the United States, Russia, and other countries.”
 Among the topics it’s researching: How AI will impact Samsung’s enormous appliance business, especially if people start to expect that they can talk to their dishwasher or microwave oven.

 Back to the new Galaxy S10 models.
 A final verdict on them will require a full review.
 But at first blush, Samsung has come up with a long list of improvements compared to last year’s S9 models.
-How tough was that to accomplish, I asked Koh, in a smartphone market that’s mature if not downright static?
+How tough was that to accomplish, I ask Koh, in a smartphone market that’s mature if not downright static?

-He politely pushed back on the idea that the smartphone business is mature—especially in emerging economies such as India, where Samsung still sells millions of feature phones a month and many consumers who have yet to own their first smartphone.
-To make his point, he pulled the phone he was carrying out of his jacket—not one of the new S10 models but a Galaxy A9, which was introduced last fall and sells for a little more than half the starting price of the Galaxy S10+.
-Turning it over, he showed me that it sported four cameras—making it, at least in one way, a fancier phone than even the $1,000 S10+.
+He politely pushes back on the idea that the smartphone business is mature–especially in emerging economies such as India, where Samsung still sells millions of feature phones a month and many consumers who have yet to own their first smartphone.
+To make his point, he pulls the phone he is carrying out of his jacket–not one of the new S10 models but a Galaxy A9, which was introduced last fall and sells for a little more than half the starting price of the Galaxy S10+.
+Turning it over, he shows me that it sports four cameras—making it, at least in one way, a fancier phone than even the $1,000 S10+.

 “Samsung is trying to meet the increasing and ever-changing demand of average consumers, and this innovation is not just starting from our flagships,” he says.
 That’s a reminder that Samsung’s smartphone strategy is about far more than just the four new S10 models, the Galaxy Fold, and the still-newish Galaxy Note 9.
 Selling many devices aimed at many different kinds of people has always been core to this company’s character.
 Maybe applying that philosophy to its highest-profile product, the Galaxy S, isn’t a striking departure–but rather an entirely Samsung-esque thing to do.